-The changes make drivers responsible for opening and closing train doors, with the RMT raising safety and access concerns.
+Changes made drivers responsible for opening and closing train doors, with the union raising safety concerns about the potential loss of a second safety-critical member of staff.

-Although Southern plans to run a normal service on most routes, some Coastway trains and peak hour services between Hastings and Ashford International will not run.
+The rail operator is expecting to run a normal service on most routes, but trains on the Coastway route and between Hastings and Ashford International are expected to be affected.

 Full details of service changes can be found on Southern’s website.